Guidelines for oral presentation

 - Invited Talks are scheduled for 30 minutes (including 5 minutes of Q&A)

-- Regular Talks are scheduled for 20 minutes (including 3 minutes of Q&A)
+- Regular (author) Talks are scheduled for 20 minutes (including 3 minutes of Q&A).
+Upload deadline July 14.

-Plenary, Keynote and Invited speakers: the conference committee will provide instructions for you regarding recording.
+Plenary, Keynote, Invited speakers and Panelists: the conference committee will provide instructions for you regarding submitting your recording.
+Recordings deadline July 12.

 Authors please use the following guidelines for preparing your video for uploading to Papercept.